adbar/trafilatura/docs/crawls.rst

         focused crawling, enforces politeness rules, and navigates through websites.

-A crawler is a computer program that automatically and systematically visits web pages.
-Crawling implies to send robots across the Web in order to “read” web pages and collect information about them.
-A web crawler usually searches the visited pages for the links (i.e. URLs) that they entail and follows them through.
-It keeps track of and permanently sorts the URLs seen in order to get to new websites to visit.
+A tool aiming at the discovery of links by exploration and retrieval is commonly known as (web) crawler or spider.
+This process involves traversing the web to extract information and identify hyperlinks (URLs) for further exploration.
+A crawler keeps track of and permanently sorts the URLs seen in order to get to new leads.
 Essentially, a crawler is a sort of a virtual librarian which looks for info and catalogues it.

-The most well-known operators of web crawlers are companies running web search engines.
-These programs feed search engines all the information they need to create a (giant) database, the search index.
-Another use of web crawlers is in Web archiving, which involves large sets of webpages to be periodically collected and archived.
-Other applications include data mining and text analytics, for example building web corpora for linguistic research.
+Prominent operators of web crawlers include search engine companies, which use them to build their search indexes.
+Additional applications include web archiving, data mining, and text analytics.
+In linguistic research, they can be used to build web corpora.

-Dive deep into the web with crawling techniques.
-Trafilatura supports focused crawling, adhering to politeness rules, and efficiently navigates through sitemaps and feeds.
-This page shows how to perform certain web crawling tasks with Python and on the command-line.
-The `trafilatura` package allows for easy focused crawling (see definition below).
+Efficient techniques are essential to optimize resource utilization.
+Trafilatura supports focused crawling, adhering to politeness rules, and efficiently navigating through links.
+This page shows how to perform these tasks with Python and on the command-line.

-..
-    Web crawlers require resources to run, so companies want to make sure they are using their resources as efficiently as possible, so they must be selective.

 Design decisions